 Behavior: Bright, smiley, interactive, open, sociable, thoughtful, flexible, aware of the interests of others.

-Motivation: To attain social acceptance, recognition, and connection with others - the "friend", the "ally", the "cultured, intellectual conversation partner" and the "socialite" - a few of the most ambitious individuals of this type may seek to achieve high social status within their chosen circle or intellectual sphere.
+Motivation: To attain social acceptance, recognition, and connection with others - the "friend", the "ally", the "cultured, intellectual conversation partner" and the "socialite" - more ambitious individuals of this type may seek to achieve high social status within their chosen circle or intellectual sphere.